CyVerse-learning-materials/learning-materials-home/docs/ds/metadata.md

     collections of data.
 -   You can use your own metadata schema or apply one of several metadata templates supported in the Discovery Environment.
 -   Additional templates you may wish to use can be found at resources like [FairSharing.org](ttps://fairsharing.org/).
--   Metadata can be managed through a graphical interface in the Discovery Environment or by using iCommands at the command line.
+-   Metadata can be managed through a graphical user interface in the Discovery Environment or by using iCommands at the command line.
 This guide only covers options in the Discovery Environment.

 ------------------------------------------------------------------------